-We have investigated the impacts of social security benefits on the income, poverty, and health of the elderly in Japan during the past two decades, based on cross-sectional data from Surveys on Income Redistribution.
-We confirm that social security programs have significantly improved the well-being of the elderly, at least in terms of household income and poverty.
+We have investigated the impacts of public pension

+benefits on the income and poverty of the elderly in Japan during the past two decades, based on cross-sectional data from Surveys on Income Redistribution.
+We confirm that the benefits have significantly improved the household income and poverty of the elderly, by explicitly taking into account the simultaneous relationship between them.
 However, four things should be noted when interpreting the estimation results.

-First, the social security benefits are not fully translated into disposable income for the elderly.
+First, the public pension benefits are not fully translated into total household income for the elderly.
 Accordingly, the income growth of the elderly has been lower than that of the young despite a long-term increase in benefits.
-Although we do not precisely understand the reason, we cannot rule out the case that the social security benefits crowd out other income, or that they reduce the incentive of the elderly to live with their adult children, both partly offsetting the direct impact of benefits on the disposable income of the elderly.
+These findings are consistent with the results of preceding empirical analyses that show that public pension benefits tend to reduce the incentive of the elderly to work and/or to live with their adult children, both partly offsetting the direct impact of benefits on the total household income of the elderly.

-Second, our empirical results imply that additional sources of variation-gender and sector (public pension group)-significantly affect the evolution of income, poverty, and health of the elderly.
-The female elderly as well as the beneficiaries of the National Pension Insurance program face significantly lower income and high poverty rates than other groups.
+Second, our empirical results imply that additional sources of variation-gender and sector (public pension group)-significantly affect the evolution of income and poverty of the elderly.
+The female elderly as well as those who receive the beneficiaries of the National Pension Insurance program face significantly lower income and high poverty rates than other groups.
 We thus have to explicitly take into account these sources of variations to precisely identify the effects of benefits changes.

-Third, the impact of social security benefits probably differs between different income groups.
+Third, the impact of public pension benefits

+probably differs among different income groups.
 Our empirical analysis focuses on the median earner, but it makes more sense to use simulations and regressions for different points in the income distribution.
-The impact of benefits on income, poverty, and health could be stronger for the low-income group than the high-income one.
+The impact of benefits on income and poverty could be stronger for the low-income group than the high-income one.

-Fourth, to assess the impact of social security on the well-being of the elderly more precisely, we need more evidence of the effects on well-being measures-consumption, consumption poverty, health status, and subjective assessment of happiness-which are not available in our dataset.
-Our tentative results regarding the impact on health-care spending, even if not an approximate proxy of health status, imply that the impact of social security programs is so complicated that it should be analyzed from as many viewpoints as possible.
+Fourth, to assess the impact of public pension benefits on the well-being of the elderly more precisely, we need more evidence of the effects on well-being measures-consumption, consumption poverty, health status, and subjective assessment of happiness-which are not available in our dataset.